pharmpy/pharmpy/docs/data.rst

 .. jupyter-execute::

     from pharmpy.modeling import get_observations
-    obs = get_observations(model)
+    get_observations(model)
-    obs

-The total number of observations is the length of this series.
+The total number of observations can optionally be retrieved directly.

 .. jupyter-execute::

-    len(obs)
+    from pharmpy.modeling import get_number_of_observations
+    get_number_of_observations(model)

 ~~~~~~
 Dosing